wycks/WordPhing/README.md

 - Simple config file and commands to run

-*Phing has no dependencies other than PHP, so it will run anywhere PHP does (unlike Apache Ant/Cappicino/Rails, etc).
-It should work right out of the box on most lamp stacks.
+*Phing has no dependencies other than PHP, so it will run anywhere PHP does (unlike Apache Ant/Cappicino/Rails/Grunt/Yeoman, etc).
+It should work right out of the box on most PHP stacks.
 Some of the advanced options might require additional installations of PHP/PEAR packages*

 ## Features